mdyasirsiddiqui/Ecommerce/src/main/java/README.md

 - REST API endpoint: `/products`
     - Fetches all products from FakeStore API (`https://fakestoreapi.com/products`)
 - Uses **WebClient** and **Retrofit** for external API calls
+- REST API ep getAllCategories ('/categories') using @Qualifier and using RestTemplate
 - Logging with **Slf4j**
 - Built with **Gradle**